unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 #### Initialize

-First, we go into the first demo's directory, one that's currently empty:
+First, let's create a directory that will host the application.
+We enter the `demo/` directory of the current session and we create the `01-hello-world/` directory:
 ```
-$ cd demo/01-hello-world
+$ cd demo/
-$ ls
+$ mkdir 01-hello-world
-$
+$ cd 01-hello-world/
 ```

 Now, we initialize the application by using the template for the helloworld app and see that it's populated with files belonging to the app: